Have you ever noticed the grown weeds in between the block paving?

 The sealant containing Polyurethane is suitable for block paving, as it strongly hardens the gaps between the block paving to stop the weeds from coming out again.
 Remember, not to use polyurethane on the clay made block paving because it will damage it.

-Do not apply too much quantity of sealant, only use the product according to the manufacturer’s instructions or as much required to fill the gaps.
+Do not apply too much quantity of sealant, only use the product according to the manufacturer’s instructions or as much is required to fill the gaps.